-- (i) New or novel;

-- (ii) Non obvious, that is, it must involve an inventive step;

-- (iii) capable of industrial application.
+- (i) New or novel; - (ii) Non obvious, that is, it must involve an inventive step; - (iii) Useful, that is capable of industrial application.

-General Principles governing the Patent System in India and further details can be viewed at DIP&P website at http://ipindia.nic.in
+General Principles governing the Patent System in India and further details can be viewed at DIP&P website at http://ipindia.nic.in b.
+Trademarks